 - Your child’s performance is measured against the standard, rather than simply being compared to other students in his or her class.

-- It gives every child the opportunity to meet or exceed our district’s standards.
+- It gives every child the opportunity to meet or exceed our District’s standards.

-- Behavior is reported out separately and is as important as the academic report, as they are the habits that students will need to be successful in high school and beyond.
+- Behavior is reported separately and is as important as the academic report, as they are the habits that students will need to be successful in high school and beyond.

-Standards-Based Reporting Supports
+What does Standards-Based Reporting Support?

-- Our district’s mission, vision and theory of action
+- Our District’s mission, vision, and theory of action.

-- High-level learning and differentiated instruction to meet the needs of all students
+- High-level learning and differentiated instruction to meet the needs of all students.

-- The Iowa Core’s Characteristics of Effective Instruction, including a focus on assessment for learning
+- The Iowa Core’s Characteristics of Effective Instruction, including a focus on assessment for learning.

 - SC: Secure – Student can apply the skill or concept correctly and independently.